-NOTE 19 - SUBSEQUENT EVENTS
+NOTE 19-SUBSEQUENT EVENTS

-- 1) During 2020, the Company's Board of Directors resolved that the company will take the necessary steps to prepare for initial public offering on Nasdaq. - 2) The Company is carefully monitoring the outbreak and spread of the coronavirus ("COVID-19") across the world and specifically in the United States.
+The Company is carefully monitoring the outbreak and spread of the coronavirus ("COVID-19") across the world and specifically in the United States.
 Proactive measures have been taken to reduce the risk for the staff and to ensure business continuity.
 The Company is an online organization where working remotely and meeting virtually are established ways of working.
 The Company's operations are limited to iLottery, which has not been negatively impacted and does not expect to be by the outbreak of COVID-19, however, depending on the duration of the pandemic, there could be a negative impact.